 In accordance with the Australian Government Charging Policy, the department has undertaken a Charging Risk Assessment (CRA) involving the ongoing assessment and management of risk at each phase of the cost recovery process.
-The CRA for the dairy exports cost recovery arrangement is rated at medium, which is based on an assessment of each component, including:
+The CRA for the dairy exports cost recovery arrangement is rated at low, which is based on an assessment of each component, including:

-- a low-risk rating for the expected percentage change in total annual revenue (less than 10%) - a low-risk rating for the expected change in total value of annual revenue (less than \$10 million) - a low-risk rating for the highest percentage increase in price a payer may experience (less than 5%) - a medium-risk rating as the changes proposed apply to both fees and levies - a low-risk rating as the proposal relates to a change in the level of existing regulatory charges only - a low-risk rating due to the level of change in legislative arrangements (no legislative changes required) - a low-risk rating due to the level of impact of cost recovery on payers - a low-risk rating due to the level of complexity in working with other government entities to deliver regulatory functions - a low-risk rating due to the ongoing consultation with stakeholders on the changes.
+- a low-risk rating for the expected percentage change in total annual revenue (less than 10%) - a low-risk rating for the expected change in total value of annual revenue (less than \$10 million) - a low-risk rating for the highest percentage increase in price a payer may experience (less than 5%) - a low-risk rating as there is no proposed changes to both fees and levies - a low-risk rating as the proposal relates to no changes for pricing structures for 2025-26. - a low-risk rating due to the level of change in legislative arrangements (no legislative changes required) - a low-risk rating due to the level of impact of cost recovery on payers - a low-risk rating due to the level of complexity in working with other government entities to deliver regulatory functions - a low-risk rating due to previous consultation with stakeholders and no proposed changes for 2025-26 prices.

-The department provided the Office of Impact Analysis (OIA) with an Australian Government Impact Analysis Preliminary Assessment.
-The OIA has determined that a detailed Impact Analysis is not required, based on an assessment of the following components:
+The department provided the Office of Impact Analysis (OIA) preliminary information to assist in determining whether a detailed impact analysis is required.
+The OIA advised that this was not required, based on an assessment of the following components:

-- Regulatory prices for export cost recovery arrangements were developed in 2021 and stepped price increases were set over a 4-year period covering 2022-23 to 2025-26 financial years. - Consultation was undertaken in both 2021-22 and 2022-23 on the prices, which were subsequently enacted in legislation. - Legislated increases for 2024-25 are to be implemented on 1 July 2024.
+- Regulatory prices for export cost recovery arrangements were developed in 2020-21 and stepped price increases were set over a 4-year period covering the 2021-22 to 2024-25 financial years. - Consultation was undertaken in 2021-22, 2022-23 and 2024-25 on the prices, which were subsequently enacted in legislation - Legislated prices for 2025-26 are to be implemented on 1 July 2025.